Knowledge instead of prejudice: Sexual transmitted infections

 The reality of sexually transmitted diseases

-Statistically speaking, one in three people will be confronted with a sexually transmitted disease in the course of their lives.
+Statistically speaking, one in three people will be confronted with an STI in the course of their lives.
 While the risk increases with the number of partners, studies show that education and regular testing can significantly reduce the risk.
-It is high time to break the taboos and prejudices surrounding sexually transmitted diseases and promote an active, informed sex life.
+It is high time to break the taboos and prejudices surrounding STIs and promote an active, informed sex life.

 Bacteria, viruses and sex: a normal part of life

-Even a self-inflicted accident is less embarrassing than a sexual infection and hardly anyone has ever had to justify having the stomach flu.
+Even a self-inflicted accident is less embarrassing than a sexually transmitted disease and hardly anyone has ever had to justify having the stomach flu.
 Where there are people, there are also bacteria and viruses.
-There are a number of myths surrounding the spread of sexually transmitted diseases in particular, and we often prefer to talk our way out of an unlikely infection in the station toilet instead of admitting our sexuality.
+There are a number of myths surrounding the spread of sexually transmitted diseases in particular and we often prefer to talk our way out of an unlikely infection in the station toilet instead of admitting our sexuality.
 This is because STIs are still mostly transmitted during sexual acts, hence their apt name.

-What if we could simply discuss openly – at least with doctors and confidants – how and with what we have become infected?
+What if we could simply discuss openly - at least with doctors and confidants - how and with what we have been infected?